 Our existing cash and cash equivalents at September 30, 2010 will not be sufficient to meet our operating requirements and debt repayment obligations through December 31, 2011.
-Our existing cash and cash equivalent resources, together with the estimated net proceeds of this offering, of approximately \$7.5 million as set forth in "Use of Proceeds," are anticipated to be sufficient to fund our operating requirements and debt repayment obligations through December 31, 2011 and, with certain cost reduction measures employed in the first quarter of 2012, through March 31, 2012.
-As of September 30, 2010, we have adequate cash set aside to fund the repayment of our existing loan from Oxford Finance Corporation, or Oxford, and the payment of convertible notes that become due on June 18, 2011, but after using this cash and our restricted cash, we estimate that we would only have sufficient cash to fund operations through July 2011, assuming we do not complete this offering.
+Our existing cash and cash equivalent resources, together with the expected net proceeds of this offering, of approximately \$11.3 million as set forth in "Use of Proceeds," are anticipated to be sufficient to fund our operating requirements and debt repayment obligations through at least March 31, 2012.
+As of September 30, 2010, we have adequate cash set aside to fund the repayment of our existing loan from Oxford Finance Corporation and the payment of convertible notes that become due on June 18, 2011, but after using this cash and our restricted cash, we estimate that we would only have sufficient cash to fund operations through July 2011, assuming we do not complete this offering.
 We have based our cash estimates primarily on our assumptions related to when our on-going clinical trial for MN-221 set in the emergency department will be completed.